w3f/Grants-Program/applications/nft_collectibles_wallet.md

 The NFT Collectibles Wallet provides the ecosystem with a streamlined and standard way to create, manage and exchange NFTs.
 By allowing the wallet to connect to any substrate based chain, users can freely move around the ecosystem without downloading multiple wallets for each chain, while still having a wallet that focuses specifically on collectibles.

-The NFT Wallet and Pallet uses the RMRK NFT standard (https://rmrk.app/#standards).
+The NFT Wallet uses the RMRK NFT standard (https://rmrk.app/#standards).
 However the NFT Wallet project can potentially support other standards such as the new Enjin initiative on the Polkadot ecosystem.

 Our target audience is 3-fold: The everyday consumer that wants to manage their NFTs, The Substrate blockchain developer that wants to connect to the NFT Collectibles Wallet to offer NFTs on their blockchain and finally Dapp developers who want to offer their users NFTs through QR codes.